bpmcdevitt/misc_pytools/README.md

 - **qrcode** - comes with a script that decodes qrcodes
 - **requests_debug** - tool that can be sourced as a python module to enable the requests module
 - **wikipedia_search** - tool to search on wikipedia
+- **html2text - tool to turn html pages into raw text